 Teaches the fire officer how to be more proficient in his or her work and how to use available resources.
 Also covers how to develop outlines, prepare classes, evaluate students and prepare tests.
 The student will participate in practice teaching.
 This course meets the guidelines of the Illinois State Fire Marshal to qualify personnel to conduct training and education courses for fire service personnel.

 FSC 292 Fire Service Management I

 Introduces the fire officer to elementary concepts of leadership and basic management styles.
 Topics include human resource management, organization structure, and public relations and budget management.
-Satisfies the Illinois State Fire Marshal's Management I requirement for certification in the Fire Officer I program.

 FSC 293 Fire Service Management II